Sad-Abd/pyPolyMesher/README.md

 from pyPolyMesher import dFunctions as DF
 ```
 1. `DF.dLine(P, x1, y1, x2, y2)`: Calculate the signed distance from points P to a line segment defined by two endpoints (x1, y1) and (x2, y2).
+2. `DF.dLineExact(P, x1, y1, x2, y2)`: Calculate the exact signed distance from points P to a line segment defined by two endpoints (x1, y1) and (x2, y2).
-2. `DF.dCircle(P, xc, yc, r)`: Calculate the signed distance from points P to a circle defined by its center (xc, yc) and radius (r).
+3. `DF.dCircle(P, xc, yc, r)`: Calculate the signed distance from points P to a circle defined by its center (xc, yc) and radius (r).
+4. `DF.dEllipse(P, xc, yc, a, b, theta=0.0)`: Calculate the signed distance from points P to an ellipse with semi-axes `a` and `b` and optional rotation `theta`.
-3. `DF.dRectangle(P, x1, x2, y1, y2)`: Calculate the signed distance from points P to a rectangle defined by its bottom-left (x1, y1) and top-right (x2, y2) coordinates.
+5. `DF.dRectangle(P, x1, x2, y1, y2)`: Calculate the signed distance from points P to a rectangle defined by its bottom-left (x1, y1) and top-right (x2, y2) coordinates.
-4. `DF.dPolygon(P, vertices)`: Calculate the signed distance from points P to a polygon defined by its vertices.
+6. `DF.dPolygon(P, vertices)`: Calculate the signed distance from points P to a polygon defined by its vertices.
+7. `DF.dRegularPolygon(P, xc, yc, r, n, theta=0.0)`: Calculate the signed distance from points P to a regular polygon.
+8. `DF.dStar(P, xc, yc, r_outer, r_inner, n, theta=0.0)`: Calculate the signed distance from points P to a star-shaped polygon.
-5. `DF.dUnion(d1, d2)`: Calculate the signed distance field resulting from the union of two distance fields (d1 and d2).
+9. `DF.dUnion(d1, d2)`: Calculate the signed distance field resulting from the union of two distance fields (d1 and d2).
-6. `DF.dIntersect(d1, d2)`: Calculate the signed distance field resulting from the intersection of two distance fields (d1 and d2).
+10. `DF.dIntersect(d1, d2)`: Calculate the signed distance field resulting from the intersection of two distance fields (d1 and d2).
-7. `DF.dDiff(d1, d2)`: Calculate the signed distance field resulting from the difference of two distance fields (d1 and d2).
+11. `DF.dDiff(d1, d2)`: Calculate the signed distance field resulting from the difference of two distance fields (d1 and d2).

 ### Example Domains:
 <details>